squareflaw/repostery/docs/api/authentication.md

 Parameters:

-`provider`: it can be `google`(default) or `github` `access_token`: token to get user social information in the provider server
+`provider`: it can be `google`(default) or `github`

+`access_token`: Required if it's google.
+Token to get user social information in the provider server

+`code`: If it's github you can iether provide a direct `access_token` or provide a `code` parameter to let the backend obtain the access_token.
+This is Because of some Github's security-related limitations, we need to perform one extra step to get the access_token.

 **Response**: